jbenammi/SliceCSS/README.md

 If you are interested contributing to the project you can fork the project from;
 https://github.com/jbenammi/SliceCSS.git.
-Consideration will be given to all contributions if they are CSS/JS dependant only.
-Any contributions with JQuery or other library dependancies will not be considered for this project as it runs counter to the project reasoning.
+Consideration will be given to all contributions if they are CSS/JS dependent only.
+Any contributions with JQuery or other library dependencies will not be considered for this project as it runs counter to the project reasoning.

 ##### License #####